ercintorun/Oracle_Cloud_Free_Tier_Wireguard/readme.md

 ## Openvpn Installation

 After login execute commands below for openvpn  installation :

     $ curl -O https://raw.githubusercontent.com/angristan/openvpn-install/master/openvpn-install.sh
     $ chmod +x openvpn-install.sh
     $ sudo ./openvpn-install.sh

+Also you need to allow incoming wireguard requests to the server  on the oracle cloud portal.

+Go to  --> Networking - Virtual Cloud Networks - select your network - on the left menu select  "security-list" e and  default security list  - ingress rules - add ingress rules
+Allow  source ip "::/0" and dest port "?" for udp

+Execute the command below again to create users, when user is created it will give you a barcode directly:

+    $ sudo ./openvpn-install.sh